cf301/lab-02/README.md

 ### Feature 2

 Number and name of feature: Filter images
-Estimate of time needed to complete: 1 hr
+Estimate of time needed to complete: 80 min
-Start time: 9:45am
+Start time: 10:05am
 Finish time:
 Actual time needed to complete: